Two dimensional integral representations via branches of the Bruhat-Tits tree: Some lemmas on cyclotomic fields

 \begin{Lem} Let $\xi$ be a root of unity of order $n$.
 Then $\xi-1$ is a prime in the ring of integers $\mathbb{Z}[\xi]$ of $\mathbb{Q}[\xi]$ precisely when $n$ is a prime power.
 In any other case $\xi-1$ is a unit. \end{Lem}

-\begin{proof} If $n=p^t$ is a $p$-power, then $\phi_n(x+1)$ is an Eisenstein polynomial at $p$, so the root $\xi-1$ is a uniformizer at the only place of $\mathbb{Q}[\xi]$ lying over $p$.
+\begin{proof} If $n=p^t$ is a $p$-power, and if $\mathrm{f}_n(x)$ is the $n$-th cyclotomic polynomial, then $\mathrm{f}_n(x+1)$ is an Eisenstein polynomial at $p$, so the root $\xi-1$ is a uniformizer at the only place of $\mathbb{Q}[\xi]$ lying over $p$.
 At any other place, the primitive $n$-th root of unity cannot be congruent to $1$, since that would force all $n$-th roots of unity to be trivial in the corresponding residue field, but this is not the case.
-The same argument works at every place, in case $n$ is not a prime power. \end{proof}
+The same argument works at every place in case $n$ is not a prime power. \end{proof}

 \begin{Lem} Let $\xi$ be a root of unity of order $n$.
 Let $m$ be an integer that is relatively prime to $n$.
 Then the ring $\mathbb{Z}[\xi]$ contains a unit that is congruent to $m$ modulo $1-\xi$. \end{Lem}